dwightjack/umeboshi-cli/docs/create.md

 A project scaffolding template could be:

 1) an [official umeboshi template](../README.md#official-project-templates)
-1) a custom template from a GitHub repository
+1) a custom template from a GitHub or Bitbucket repository
-1) a _plain_ GitHub repository (will just copy the repository)
+1) a _plain_ GitHub or Bitbucket repository (will just copy the repository)
 1) a path to a local folder (starting with `.` or `/`)